Vehicle Registration

 - an engineering or technical qualification Level 7 or higher or appropriate accreditation with Engineers Ireland or the Institute of Automotive Engineer Assessors,

-- Access to adequate facilities to carry out vehicle examination, and
+- Access to adequate facilities to carry out vehicle examinations, and

 - appropriate professional indemnity insurance.

-Suitably Qualified Individual may be an NSAI approved centre.
+Suitably Qualified Individuals may be an NSAI-approved centre.

 A vehicle may be temporarily exempted from registration by the Revenue Commissioners in such manner as may be prescribed.
 This may apply if the vehicle is